ClicShoppingOfficialModulesV3/apps_configuration_antispam/README.md

 # apps_configuration_antispam

-This apps allow you to implement for different form an antispam like invisible, numeric ou google recaptcha
+This apps allow you to implement for different antispam For just the invisible antispam is implemented.

 Invisile captcha allow you to include an invisible field inside your form Numéreric recaptcha allow you to include a field a random number